-Focus Area 4.1 Health disparities.
-Studies that include fluid and pathologic biomarkers of the diseases to understand health disparities are a priority.
-The FOA encourages the inclusion of Hispanics, African Americans, other racial/ethnic populations, people with low income, people living in rural areas, people with limited English language skills, people with disabilities, and the underserved.
-An overarching goal of studies in this focus area is to identify genetic, environmental and other factors that influence disease incidence, presentation and course.
+Focus Area 4.1 Disproportionately Impacted Floridians.
+Studies that include fluid and pathologic biomarkers of the diseases that impact different populations.
+The FOA encourages the inclusion of diverse populations, people with low income, people living in rural areas, people with limited language skills, people with disabilities, and the underserved.
+An overarching goal of studies in this focus area is to identify genetic, environmental, and other factors that influence disease incidence, presentation, and course.
 Studies that incorporate life course methods to assess the contributions of particular risk factors are encouraged.